Kroger-Technology/Snow-Globe/README.md

 nginx.define.upstream.zones: true
 ```

-## Step 4: Write the tests
+## Step 4: Write the tests.tests

-Writing the tests is one of the easy parts and also one of the most important.
+Writing the tests.tests is one of the easy parts and also one of the most important.
 Starting up the Docker compose
-environment can be slow (.5 - 3 seconds) and so we recommend that you do that you combine tests for similar scenarios.
+environment can be slow (.5 - 3 seconds) and so we recommend that you do that you combine tests.tests for similar scenarios.

 ### Test Setup

 Tests are setup by starting the Nginx environment.
 You need to declare your upstream servers and then
 start the nginx configuration.

-The code snipped below shows a common pattern of starting and stopping the nginx cluster for tests.
+The code snipped below shows a common pattern of starting and stopping the nginx cluster for tests.tests.
 This
-snippet comes from `src/test/java/com/kroger/snowGlobe/integration/tests/AppUrlTest`
+snippet comes from `src/test/java/com/kroger/snowGlobe/integration/tests.tests/AppUrlTest`

 ```java
     public static NginxRpBuilder nginxReverseProxy;